A police officer practising at the live firing range (Photo: HTX)

 A target board showing where the shots landed (Photo: HTX)

-Today, officers’ firearm competency can be improved by using a better training system.
-The Enhanced Live Firing Range System (ELFRAS), a project initiated by the HTX Human Factors and Simulation Centre of Expertise, uses sensors and analytics to improve the shooting accuracy of those taking the test.
+Today, officers’ firearm competency can be improved using a better training system.
+The Enhanced Live Firing Range System (ELFRAS), developed by the HTX Human Factors and Simulation Centre of Expertise and the Singapore Police Force, uses sensors and analytics to improve the shooting accuracy of those taking the test.

 The ELFRAS giving real-time guidance to help officers improve their shooting skills (Photo: HTX)